Estimated reading time: 5 minutes

 Employees should have a good understanding of what the business is trying to accomplish and why it does what it does.

-Every organization needs to understand where it is going before it can develop a strategic plan and map out steps on how to get there!
+Every organization needs to understand where it is going before it can develop a strategic plan and map out steps to get there!

-7 Steps to Writing a Vision, Mission and Values Statement
+7 Steps to Creating a Mission, Vision, and Values Statement

 1. Gather Board Level Leadership